OnionIoT/documentation/STYLE-GUIDE.md

 ### Article Comments

-To include a comment box on an article (powered Giscus and Github Discussions), add the following to the bottom of the article markdown:
+To include a comment box on an article (powered Giscus and Github Discussions), add the following to the markdown file:

 ```mdx
 import { GiscusDocComment } from '/src/components/GiscusComment';

 <GiscusDocComment />
 ```

+The import statement should be at the top of the page, beneath the title or H1, and the HTML tag should go at the bottom of the article.

+## Document Validation

+The Markdown language has a set of rules that need to be adhered to.
+Yet, most Markdown editors do not include syntax checking.
+This is where VS Studio Code is helpful.
+If you're familiar with VS Code, you can install a lint extension, called "Markdown Lint", which checks for Markdown language violations.

+When you open a Markdown file in VS Code that has the lint extension installed, you'll see a number to the right of the filename, which indicates the number of errors in the file.
+As you browse the file, you'll also notice a series of colored squiggly lines that show the location of errors.
+Hovering over an error displays a hint about it and allows you to automatically fix the error or you can fix the error manually.

+Onion recommeds validating your articles before publishing them.